dcunited001/dcunited001.github.io/_posts/2018-03-04-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 ### [The Path of Least Resistence Leads to Crooked Rivers and Crooked Men](#the-path-of-least-resistence-leads-to-crooked-rivers-and-crooken-men)

-Such a path is useful, for both good and evil, (but even the specific path identified is trivial).
-Find people following this path and you know where they're going and where they're coming from.
+Such a path is useful, for both good and evil, but is identified nugatorially.
+Find people following this path: now you know where they're going and where they're coming from.
 This is a little-known secret to resolving uncertainty in human-behavior.
 Are people following a path of least resistence?
 If so, their destinations become trivial to infer, regardless of the charades calculated by the media concocted to distract people from understanding the true intent.
 Further, money is sociofinancial energy, find the path of least resistence for money and everything else falls into place around that.
 Follow the money.
 It's quite simple.
 When people place their